How to Write an Effective Roommate Agreement

 If you plan on sharing everything, you might need to figure out arrangements for a grocery shopping schedule.
 If you only plan to share a few things, spell this out.

-Setting boundaries around shared items will definitely helps maintain a continued among roommates.
+Setting boundaries around shared items will definitely help maintain a good relationship among roommates.
 For those of you thinking of fully diving into the communal lifestyle, it's beneficial to chalk out a grocery shopping routine.
 This ensures everyone's contributing and there's always a steady flow of essentials.

 However, if you're leaning more towards a mix of shared and private items, clarity is key.
 List out what's up for common use and what's off-limits.
 It might seem trivial now, but trust me, distinguishing between 'our cereal' and 'my cereal' can save a lot of morning squabbles!